What is Employee Experience?

 The employee experience is not just formulated at the physical location you might work in.
 The shift into a remote working mode has forced a change in our working lives, as up to 88% of companies have encouraged or enforced working from home during the pandemic.
 This leads to that many of the great benefits and perks we were used to at the office are no longer valid.

-This is why companies have to innovate and create new ways of onboarding new employees, creating the feeling of belonging and enabling the employees with all the support they need remotely.
+This is why companies have to innovate and create new ways of onboarding new employees, creating the feeling of belonging, and enabling the employees with all the support they need remotely.

-There are three main drawbacks in this current climate for the workforce: increased working hours, pandemic tiredness and the loss of emotional connections.
+There are three main drawbacks in this current climate for the workforce: increased working hours, pandemic tiredness, and the loss of emotional connections.

-This is where creating a great employee experience helps, read more about it here:
+This is where creating a great employee experience helps, read more about it here: Employee Experience and the changing working world.

 How does COVID-19 transform the employee experience?